apache/iotdb/docs/Documentation/UserGuide/0-Get Started/1-QuickStart.md

 ```

 After the storage group is set, we can use CREATE TIMESERIES to create new timeseries.
 When we create a timeseries, we should define its data type and the encoding scheme.
 We create two timeseries as follow:

 ```
 IoTDB> CREATE TIMESERIES root.ln.wf01.wt01.status WITH DATATYPE=BOOLEAN, ENCODING=PLAIN
 IoTDB> CREATE TIMESERIES root.ln.wf01.wt01.temperature WITH DATATYPE=FLOAT, ENCODING=RLE
 ```

-In order to query the specific timeseries, we can use SHOW TIMESERIES <Path>. <Path> represent the path of the timeseries.
+In order to query the specific timeseries, we can use SHOW TIMESERIES Path.
+Path represent the path of the timeseries.
 Its default value is null, which means quering all the timeseries in the system(the same as using "SHOW TIMESERIES root").
 Here are the examples:

 1. Querying all timeseries in the system: